ianhbell/REFPROP-tests/README.md

 # Running valgrind tests

 In order to look for uninitialized variables caused by the use of an implicitly defined variable that is subsequently used, the ``memcheck`` program from the ``valgrind`` suite can be used.
-Here is a snippet that runs each tag that can be found in the Catch exe, one at a time, in order to try to identify the presence of any memory-related bug.
+Here is a snippet that runs each tag that can be found in the Catch exe, one at a time, in order to try to identify the presence of any memory-related bugs.

-Note: Make sure you build REFPROP with debug symbols
+Note: Make sure you build REFPROP with debug symbols.
+A ``RelWithDebInfo`` CMake build target also works perfectly.

 ``` python
 import subprocess, os